Gemsii/RPSSL_Game/README.md

 ## Description

 This repository contains a full-stack implementation of the Rock Paper Scissors Lizard Spock (RPSSL) game.
-The backend is built with **C# and .NET 8**, providing a clean RESTful API with a vertical-slice feature architecture, FluentValidation, and an in-memory database.
+The backend is built with **C# and .NET 8**, providing a clean RESTful API with a vertical-slice feature architecture, FluentValidation, and a relational database via Entity Framework Core (SQL Server, code-first migrations).
 The frontend is a **React + TypeScript** single-page application with no external UI libraries, featuring custom routing and a Material Design–inspired interface.

 Players can compete against a computer opponent whose move is determined by a random number sourced from an external API (`codechallenge.boohma.com`).
 Registered players get access to a personal paginated scoreboard.